 In this respect, the straight Breds difference (Cal X Cal vs. BR X BR) indicated slight but still significant superiority of the Acclimatized Californian rabbits over the Baladi-Red Native breed.
 That difference faded with the advancement of age till the 14th Wk. of age, where it is Turned/Converted in favor of/towards Baladi-Red.
-It seems that during the acclimatization process, which lasted for many decades, it seems that Californian rabbits failed to demonstrate their reported under the pressure of the Egyptian environment which differed greatly from the environment they had been selected-in.
+It seems that during the acclimatization process, which lasted for many decades, it seems that Californian rabbits failed to demonstrate their reported growth performing preeminence except for early growth.
+Under the pressure of the Egyptian environment which differed greatly from the environment they had been selected-in they had to withdraw their eminence for genes of adaptability.
 However, this apparently does not mean that they have lost all of their superior genes, on the contrary, they have got a combination of alleles (through natural selection) that enable them to face that new environment they have been introduced to.
-Yet, it appears that those Acclimatized Californian rabbits, did not lose all the genetic distance with the improved local breed (Baladi-Red), since the crossbreeding between them was still meaningfully successful (P $\leq$ 0.001 or P $\leq$ 0.01) as to what was mentioned before.
-These results are in agreement with Abou Khadiga et al. (2008) demonstrated that purebred differences were found to be significantly better for V-line rabbits than that for BB ones.
+Yet, it appears that those Acclimatized Californian rabbits, did not lose all the genetic distance with the improved local breed (BaladiRed), since the crossbreeding between them was still meaningfully successful ( $P \le 0.001$ or $P \le 0.01$ ) as to what was mentioned before.
+These results are generally in agreement with those reported by Abou Khadiga et al. (2008) who demonstrated that purebred differences were found to be significantly better favored the standard breed (V-line) rabbits than that for Baladi-Black ones.